Fill your College Details

 5. Integration with Other Development Tools

-A good CASE tool should easily integrate with existing development tools such as version control systems, testing frameworks, and project management software to ensure a smooth workflow.
+A good CASE tool should also be compatible with the existing development tools that your organization uses (for example, version control, testing tools, project management tools) in order to enable a more seamless workflow.

 6. Support and Documentation